ged/hoe-mercurial/README.md

 ## Description

-This is my fork of the 'hoe-hg' plugin.
+This is a fork of the [hoe-hg](https://bitbucket.org/mml/hoe-hg) plugin.
 I forked it because I use quite a few additional Mercurial tasks for my development workflow than are provided by the original, and I thought they'd possibly be useful to someone else.

+I've offered to push my changes back up to the original, but I gave up waiting for a response.

 ## Examples

 	# in your Rakefile
 	Hoe.plugin :mercurial

 If there isn't a '.hg' directory at the root of your project, it won't be activated.